TreeDGS: Aerial Gaussian Splatting for Distant DBH Measurement: Proposed Pipeline

-Given calibrated cameras $\{\mathbf{P}_i\}$ and an MVS-densified initialization $\mathcal{X}_{\text{dense}}$ (Sec.~\ref{sec:sfm_openmvs}), we optimize a 3D Gaussian Splatting (3DGS) scene representation.
-We adopt RaDe-GS~\cite{zhang2024rade}, which builds on the real-time 3DGS renderer~\cite{kerbl20233d} while explicitly rasterizing depth in a way that is also useful for our subsequent surface-consistent point sampling.
+Given calibrated cameras $\{\mathbf{P}_i\}$ and an MVS-densified initialization $\mathcal{X}_{\text{dense}}$ from \mbox{Section~\ref{sec:sfm_openmvs},} we optimize a 3D Gaussian Splatting (3DGS) scene representation.
+We adopt RaDe-GS~\cite{zhang2024rade}, which builds on the real-time 3DGS renderer~\cite{kerbl20233d} while explicitly rasterizing depth in a way that is also useful for our subsequent surface-consistent point~sampling.